KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 Images
    Output format for images.
 PNG is lossless and generally preferred, but JPEG might be preferable for web applications due to the smaller file size.
-   If Wepb is chosen, all textures will be saved as Webp, without any png/jpg fallback.
+   If webp is chosen, all textures will be saved as Webp, without any png/jpg fallback.
    If None is chosen, materials are exported without textures.
 Image Quality
    When exporting jpeg or Webp files, the quality of the exported file.